1 Development of PMP and ACP

 PMP: traditional mode

-The traditional project management mode is divided into five groups of processes and ten areas.
+The traditional project management model is cloven into five groups of processes and ten areas.

 The five process groups are Initiation, Planning, Execution, Monitoring, and Closure.